QuantFinEcon/py-learn/README.md

 ## License

-This repository contains a variety of content; some developed by Yeo Shui Ming, and some from third-parties.
+This repository contains a variety of content; some developed by J., and some from third-parties.
 The third-party content is distributed under the license provided by those parties.

 The content developed by J. is distributed under the following license: